iSatishYadav/iSatishYadav.github.io/_posts/2022-09-03-managing-technical-debt-with-ndepend.md

 Amazing, right?

-Additionally, it gives us the Ratin of the project based on Technical Debt.
+Additionally, it gives us the Rating of the project based on Technical Debt.
 In our case *B*.
 Pretty good.
 And how much effort is required to reach to *A*.

 ## Exploring Technical Debt